The quantum group structure of long-range integrable deformations: Long-range deformed FRT-bialgebras

 On the right, one can recognise the two-loop correction to the dilatation operator in the $\mathfrak{su}(2)$ sector of planar $\mathcal{N}=4$ SYM \cite{Beisert2003Thedilatation, Beisert2004NovelLongRange}.\footnote{Remark that the explicit form in terms of permutation operators is different from \cite{Beisert2003Thedilatation, Beisert2004NovelLongRange}, as the $\mathfrak{su}(2)$ invariant expression in terms of products of permutation operators is not unique.
 However, one can explicitly calculate that our correction to the Hamiltonian is indeed equal to the two-loop correction to the dilatation operator as given in \cite{Beisert2003Thedilatation, Beisert2004NovelLongRange}.} The additional $\mathbb{Q}_4$ charge can be simply removed by a change of basis of the charges, or via the reparametrisation $u\to u - \frac{\lambda}{u}$ of the spectral parameter.\footnote{Remark that this reparametrisation introduces a pole at $u=0$.
 In particular, the charges cannot be defined by evaluation at $u=0$ of the derivatives in \eqref{eq:definitioncharges}.
-Rather, the charges should be (equivalently) defined via contour integrals around $u=0$.} We have therefore explicitly constructed the Lax operator and the $R$-matrix for planar $\mathcal{N}=4$ up to two-loop.\\
+Rather, the charges should be (equivalently) defined via contour integrals around $u=0$.} We have therefore explicitly constructed the Lax operator and the $R$-matrix for the $\mathfrak{su}(2)$-sector of planar $\mathcal{N}=4$ up to two-loop.
+Remark here that the Lax operator and $R$-matrix are not equal to each other.
+Moreover, although the Lax operator is non-regular, the $R$-matrix is regular, i.e. reduces to the permutation operator at $u,v = 0$.\\

 Next, let us consider the long-range deformation corresponding to the bilocal $[\mathbb{Q}_2 | \mathbb{Q}_3]$ operator.
 We will denote the charge densities by $\tilde{\mathfrak{q}}^{(2)}_{12} = 1-\P_{12}$ and $\mathfrak{q}^{(3)}_{123} = [\P_{12}, \P_{13}]$.
 Moreover, as remarked in Section~\ref{sec:algebraicchargedensities}, since the $R$-matrix is of difference form, we have $\tilde \Q^{(2)}_{12}(u,v) = \Q^{(2)}_{12}(u,v)$ and ${}^r\tilde{Q}^{(2)}_{1,\underline{2},3}(0,u,0) = \tilde{\Q}^{(2)}_{\underline{2}3}(u,0)$ by \eqref{eq:reducedAlgebraicchargedensityproperty}.
 Recall that the undeformed Lax operator on a tripled auxiliary space is given by $\L_{(\underline{1}23)4}(u) \coloneq \R_{\underline{1}4}(u,0)\P_{24}\P_{34}$.
 From \eqref{eq:bilocalLaxoperatorfromdeformation}, and also using the property for the reduced algebraic charge density as given in \eqref{eq:reducedAlgebraicchargedensityproperty}, we find that the Lax operator for the $[\mathbb{Q}_2|\mathbb{Q}_3]$ long-range deformation is given by